The NoahFace App displays different screens for different business applications. You can select one of the following screen types:

 A full example is as follows:

-tasks=Kitchen; Tables; Counter; Delivery, out=End Shift
+tasks=Kitchen; Tables; Counter; Delivery, mode=auto

 The Temperature screen is used when the primary purpose is to screen people for elevated temperatures before they enter your premises.
 It can simultaneously be used for both unknown people (eg: visitors or customers) and known people (eg: staff).